Mexico asks Christie's to call off auction of pre-Hispanic artifacts

 Another highlight is a sculpture of Cihuateotl, a goddess of fertility in Aztec culture.

-Reporting by Drazen Jorgic and Raul Cortes Fernandez; Editing by Aurora Ellis
+Reporting by Drazen Jorgic and Raul Cortes Fernandez; Editing by Frank Jack Daniel and Paul Simao

 Our Standards: The Thomson Reuters Trust Principles.